homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ### eBPF’s Hello World!

 Let’s get our hands dirty and write a simple eBPF Hello World program of sorts.
-We’ll write a program that will print out `Hello World!` every time any application makes a system call.
+We’ll write a program that will print out `Hello World` every time any application makes a system call.

 ```c
 //hello_kern.bpf.c